MyNimrod/alx-low_level_programming/0x14-bit_manipulation/README.md

 3-set_bit.c - sets the bit at the index
-4-clear_bit.c - clears the bit at the index 5-flip_bits.c -  returns hamming distance of two bit words
+4-clear_bit.c - clears the bit at the index 5-flip_bits.c -  returns hamming distance of two bit words 100-get_endianness.c - returns the endianness of the system